Remediate Modernized Texts

 However, our conversion does not take the old character list or annotations thereon

-into account, so we have to ensure that the information in the IML List of Characters
+into account, so we have to ensure that the information in the IML character list

 is included in the